Alaina-Noel/time_sheets_fe/README.md

 ## Getting Started

-These instructions assume  you are using MacOS as your build environment and that you have basic understanding of using the terminal. <br> If you don't, email me at[alaina.noel.8@gmail.com](alaina.noel.8@gmail.com) and I'll walk you through it.
+These instructions assume  you are using MacOS as your build environment and that you have basic understanding of using the terminal. <br> If you don't, email me at [alaina.noel.8@gmail.com](alaina.noel.8@gmail.com) and I'll walk you through it.

 To get started, you'll need to fork and clone both repositories.